EpistasisLab/regens-analysis/README.md

 1
 ```

-There is a fourth optional document REALGenomeSIM_main_SNP_phenotype_map.txt that specifies whether the SNP's effect is regular, recessive, dominant, heterozygous_only, or homozygous_only.
-You can ignore this document if you want all of the SNPs to have regular effects (as in the first model equation), but an equivalent REALGenomeSIM_main_SNP_phenotype_map.txt would be formatted as follows:
+For each SNP ID, REALGenomeSIM_SNP_phenotype_map.txt specifies whether the SNP's effect is regular, recessive, dominant, heterozygous_only, or homozygous_only.
+You can ignore this document if you want all of the SNPs to have regular effects (as in the first model equation), but an equivalent REALGenomeSIM_SNP_phenotype_map.txt would be formatted as follows:

 ```
 regular
+dominant
+recessive
+heterozygous_only
+homozygous_only
 regular
-regular
-regular
-regular
-regular
-regular
-regular
-regular
-regular
+dominant
+recessive
+heterozygous_only
+homozygous_only
 ```

+python REALGenomeSIM.py --in all_1000_genomes_ACB_processed --out all_1000_genomes_ACB_simulated --simulate_nbreakpoints 4 --simulate_nsamples 10000 --phenotype continuous --mean_phenotype 5.75 --population_code ACB --human_genome_version hg19 --noise 0.5 --causal_SNP_IDs_path REALGenomeSIM_causal_SNP_IDs.txt --major_minor_assignments_path REALGenomeSIM_major_minor_assignments.txt --betas_path REALGenomeSIM_betas.txt --SNP_phenotype_map_path REALGenomeSIM_SNP_phenotype_map.txt

+* --major_minor_assignments_path: the name of the file formatted as REALGenomeSIM_major_minor_assignments.txt or the full path if its not in the working directory
+* --SNP_phenotype_map_path: the name of the file formatted as REALGenomeSIM_SNP_phenotype_map.txt or the full path if its not in the working directory